k-box/k-box/docs/developer/api/public-links.md

 /s/{ID||slug}
 ```

 This URL points to the document preview.
-Considering how the current implementation for obtaining a document preview works the URL is handled with a redirect to the corresponding `klink_api` route, i.e. `klink/{id}/preview`. **This is not available for collections**
+Considering how the current implementation for obtaining a document preview works the URL is handled with a redirect to the corresponding `documents.preview` route, i.e. `/d/{uuid}`. **This is not available for collections**